-The Board has created an honorary position of Trustee Emeritus, whereby an incumbent Trustee who has attained the age of 70 may, or if initially elected on or after May 31, 1993 to the Board or to the board of trustees of the following trusts within the Fund Complex-the legacy Waddell & Reed Advisors Funds, the Trust and the InvestEd Portfolios (each, an "Other Trust"), or as a director of a fund to which an Other Trust is the successor (Director), and has attained the age of 78, must resign his or her position as Trustee and, unless he or she elects otherwise, will serve as Trustee Emeritus, provided that Trustee has served as a Trustee or Director for at least five years, which need not have been consecutive.
+The Board has created an honorary position of Trustee Emeritus, whereby an incumbent trustee who had attained the age of 70 could elect to serve as a Trustee Emeritus.
+Alternatively, if a trustee was initially elected on or after May 31, 1993 to the Board or to the board of trustees of either the legacy Waddell & Reed Advisors Funds or InvestEd Portfolios (each, an "Other Trust"), or as a director of a fund to which an Other Trust was the successor, and had attained the age of 78, such trustee was required to resign his other position as trustee and, unless he or she elected otherwise, serve as Trustee Emeritus.
+In either case, that trustee must have served as a trustee or director of the Trust or an Other Trust for at least five years, which need not have been consecutive.
+A Trustee Emeritus receives fees in recognition of his or her past services whether or not services are rendered in his or her Emeritus capacity, but he or she has no authority or responsibility with respect to the management of the Trust.
 The only Trustees currently eligible for the position of Trustee Emeritus are those Trustees who were Trustees of the Trust on December 31, 2016.

-A Trustee Emeritus or Director Emeritus receives an annual fee in an amount equal to the annual retainer he or she was receiving at the time he or she resigned as a Trustee or Director.
-For a Trustee or Director initially elected before May 31, 1993, such annual fee is payable as long as the Trustee or Director holds Emeritus status, which may be for the remainder of his or her lifetime.
-A Trustee or Director initially elected to a Board of Directors on or after May 31, 1993, receives such annual fee only for a period of three years commencing upon the date the Trustee or Director began his or her Emeritus service, or in an equivalent lump sum.
+A Trustee Emeritus receives an annual fee in an amount equal to the annual retainer he or she was receiving at the time he or she resigned as a trustee or director.
+If a Trustee Emeritus was initially elected as a trustee or director to the Board of the Trust or an Other Trust before May 31, 1993, such annual fee is payable as long as the trustee or director holds Trustee Emeritus status, which may be for the remainder of his or her lifetime.
+However, if a Trustee Emeritus was initially elected as a trustee or director to the Board of the Trust or an Other Trust or or after May 31, 1993, such Trustee Emeritus receives such annual fee only for a period of three years commencing upon the date the Trustee began his or her emeritus service, or in an equivalent lump sum.
 A Trustee who takes the position of Trustee Emeritus after January 1, 2017, will only receive an annual fee in an amount equal to the annual retainer he or she received in 2016.
-A Trustee Emeritus or Director Emeritus receives fees in recognition of his or her past services whether or not services are rendered in his or her Emeritus capacity, but he or she has no authority or responsibility with respect to the management of the Trust.

 Each of Messrs.
-Jarold W. Boettcher, John A. Dillingham, Albert W. Herman and Frederick Vogel III serves as a Trustee Emeritus or Director Emeritus, having retired as Trustee or Director of each of the funds to which the Trust or an Other Trust is the successor and, as applicable, Ivy Funds, Inc. that were overseen by the Trustee or Director at the time of his retirement.
-Mr. Frederick Vogel III initially was elected to a Board of Directors of an Other Trust before May 31, 1993, and therefore receives an amount equal to the annual retainer he was receiving at the time he resigned as a Director for as long as he holds Director Emeritus status, which may be for the remainder of his lifetime.
-Messrs.
-Jarold W. Boettcher, John A. Dillingham and Albert W. Herman initially were elected to a Board of Directors of an Other Trust after May 31, 1993, and each receives an amount equal to the annual retainer he was receiving at the time he resigned as a Trustee only for a period of three years commencing upon the date the Trustee began his Trustee Emeritus service.
-Messrs.
-William T. Morgan and Paul S. Wise retired as Directors of the Ivy Funds, and each served as Director Emeritus, until their passing in December 2019 and October 2019, respectively.
+Jarold W. Boettcher, John A. Dillingham and Frederick Vogel III serves as a Trustee Emeritus.
+Mr. Vogel initially was elected to a board of directors of an Other Trust before May 31, 1993, and therefore he receives an amount equal to the annual retainer he was receiving at the time he resigned as a director for as long as he holds Trustee Emeritus status, which may be for the remainder of his lifetime.
+Each of the other Trustee Emeritus initially were elected after May 31, 1993, and each therefore receives an amount equal to the annual retainer he was receiving at the time he resigned as a trustee for three years commencing upon the date he became a Trustee Emeritus.